-

 two proposals

 Last week I wrote two brief paper proposals.
-The first one is together with Cemre for the Journal of Peer Production, publishing an issue dedicated to Shared Machine Shops: The first FabLab in Istanbul is being launched within Kadir Has, a private university, in partnership with Istanbul Development Agency, a government fund destined to projects Read more
+The first one is together with Cemre for the Journal of Peer Production, publishing an issue dedicated to Shared Machine Shops: The first FabLab in Istanbul is being launched within Kadir Has, a private university, in partnership with Istanbul Development Agency, a government fund destined to projects that “stimulate local potential, foster regional development and ensure their sustainability”.
+Driven by neoliberal growth objectives and integration into world markets, Istanbul, the emergent financial capital of the region, presents itself as an ambiguous setting for initiating the “next industrial revolution”.
+This contradiction is traceable… Read more

 -